Psychologist License Requirements: A State-by-State Guide

 Step 1.
 Determine if You Need to Become Licensed

-Not all professional psychologists need a state license.
-Generally, if you work in academia, in a research laboratory, or in a private corporation as an industrial-organizational psychologist, for example, and do not provide counseling services, you would not ordinarily need to be licensed.
+Not every professional psychologist needs a state license.
+If you work in academia, in a research lab, or in a private corporation as an industrial-organizational psychologist, and you don’t provide counseling services, you typically don’t need one.

-• Represents themselves to the public by a title or description of services that includes the word “psychological,” “psychologist,” or “psychology”
+• Represent themselves to the public by a title or description of services that includes the word “psychological,” “psychologist,” or “psychology”

 • Provides psychological services to individuals, groups, organizations, or the public